MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment-windows.md

 - [Co-management](#co-management-enrollment)
 - [Windows IoT Core devices](#windows-iot-core-devices)

-This section provides recommendations on the Windows enrollment method to use.
+This article provides recommendations on the Windows enrollment method to use.
 It also includes an overview of the administrator and user tasks for each enrollment type.
 For more specific information, see [Enroll Windows devices](../enrollment/windows-enrollment-methods.md).

+## Before you begin

+For an overview, including any Intune-specific prerequisites, see [Deployment guidance: Enroll devices in Microsoft Intune](deployment-guide-enrollment.md).

 ## Windows 10 Automatic enrollment

 Use for personal/BYOD and organization-owned devices running Windows 10 and newer.
 This option requires Azure AD Premium.
-In the [Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431), create an enrollment profile with your environment settings.
-When users sign in with their organization account, they're automatically enrolled.

 You can also use this enrollment method to automatically bulk enroll devices with the Windows Configuration Designer app.